davidhackn/pmhc-mds-spec/doc/introduction.rst

 ============

-Version 4.0 introduces the recording of intake related activity (including activity for the Head to Health and AMHC programmes) in the PMHC MDS as part of the core  specification.
+Version 4.0 introduces the recording of intake related activity (including activity for the Head to Health and AMHC programmes) in the PMHC MDS (Primary Mental Health Care Minimum Data Set) as part of the core specification.

 The new version 4 specification comprises 4 entirely new tables, and the revised collection occasion/measure tables that have been included in the